DHANUSHRIS/Python-practice/README.md

 # Python-practice

-this folder for python practice
+this folder is for python practice